Scotland’s Contemporary Music Ensemble

 Following postgraduate MMus study in Ethnomusicology, and Music in the Community, she settled back in Edinburgh.
 She now works as a freelance musician in a variety of contexts.
 Louise has led creative music projects for organisations such as East Lothian and Highland Councils, Royal Lyceum Theatre, the BBC Scottish Symphony Orchestra and Scottish Ensemble; has taught Music in the Community at Edinburgh University and Napier University; has organised education work for the Scottish Chamber Orchestra; works with adult amateur musicians as Musical Director of the Merchant Sinfonia (Glasgow) and Stockbridge and New Town Community Orchestra (Edinburgh); and plays cello and musical saw with the pan-European band La Banda Europa.

-Originally from France, Flore is the Acting General Manager at Red Note.
+Originally from France, Flore is Red Note’s General Manager.

 To contact Flore Ducasse flore[at]rednoteensemble.com